Setting up an Apache proxy on EC2 with Terraform

 }

-• subnet_id: the id of the subnet in which you want to start your instance
+• subnet_id: the subnet to start the instance in.

-3. Access the Instance: Type the IP address the browser to check that the web proxy is working.
+3. Hit the instance’s IP in a browser to verify the proxy is forwarding.

 ssh -i /path/to/your-key.pem ec2-user@your-instance-ip